 For many of you guys out there, playing in a band is the ultimate goal of learning the guitar.
 Starting a band is not an easy task as it involves many different aspects of organization and commitment to make it work out.
 In this guitar article, I will share with you some advice that you should consider if you are looking to form a band.

-When starting a band, the first thing that you should do is to determine which genres of music you will want to play.
+When starting a band, the first thing that you should do is determine which genres of music you will want to play.
 Do you want to play metal, gothic, classical, jazz …etc?

 Do you want to be a cover band or perform your own original songs?
 By determining the genre and type of music that you would like to play, it will be easier to narrow in on potential bandmates that share the same passion.

 The second thing in starting a band is finding your bandmates.
 Personally, I feel that you should look for people who share similar interests.
-Friends and family members are great if they share the same interests with you.
+Friends and family members are great if they share the same interests as you.
 Alternatively, there are many online resources and forums such as Band Mix that enable you to post ads to look for musicians.

 It is very important to find the right people to form a band.
 Consider these few factors when selecting bandmates: